So Long, See You Tomorrow (novel): Plot introduction

 So Long, See You Tomorrow is set in Maxwell's hometown of Lincoln, Illinois and tells of a murder that occurred in 1922.
 Fifty years later the guilt-ridden narrator recounts how the relationships between two neighboring families—the Smiths and the Wilsons—led to the murder of Lloyd Wilson and the suicide of Clarence Smith.
 Also the narrator recounts how he failed to support Cletus, a close school friend who was the son of the murderer, Clarence Smith.

-Critical reception
+Critical reception and influence

 On November 5, 2019, the BBC News listed So Long, See You Tomorrow on its list of the 100 most influential novels.
 In a starred review, Kirkus Reviews stated that the book was "major accomplishment: a wellnigh faultless, lacerating, and heartbreaking short novel."
 The book review site The Pequod rated the book a 10.0 (out of 10), saying, "Maxwell's story is personal but yet universal, and it leads us to recall our own childhood moments of regret and loss.
 This is a wondrous novel from start to finish."

+So Long, See You Tomorrow influenced American writer Justin Torres and was directly referenced in his book Blackouts.